womanonrails/presentation-ruby-on-rails-more-than-mvc/presentation.md

 class: center, middle, inverse

-# Ruby on Rails - more then MVC
+# Ruby on Rails - more than MVC
 Agnieszka Matysek

 ---